cckolon/cckolon.github.io/_posts/2024-01-31-jrnlsearch.md

 **Taking notes is inconvenient.** I spend 90% of my work time in VSCode, either editing text or using the terminal, and using a note taking app requires me to context switch, load another application, and (worst of all) decide on where I'm going to store the note.
 Do I make another folder?
 Use a new note or an existing one?

-**Retrieving notes is hard.** It's common for me to have some "must remember" piece of information - maybe a code snippet for a common task, or a note from a meeting - and write it down on one of my many note-taking apps: Google Keep, Obsidian, Slack DM to self, etc. Then when I actually need the information later, I can't remember where I put it.
+**Retrieving notes is hard.** It's common for me to have some "must remember" piece of information---maybe a code snippet for a common task, or a note from a meeting---and write it down on one of my many note-taking apps: Google Keep, Obsidian, Slack DM to self, etc. Then when I actually need the information later, I can't remember where I put it.
 This gets really hard if I don't remember when I wrote it, or what phrasing I used.
 Often, I find myself going through old notes by date, or searching some unrelated piece of information that I know I wrote down around the same time.
 If that fails, I sometimes look through old slack messages, emails, or my browser history trying to rediscover information.
 If I wrote it down on paper, there's a high probability that the information is gone forever.

 Recently, I resolved to start taking better notes, and decided to meet these challenges head on.